mariahncornelio/Southeast-Asia-GeoGuessr/README.md

 This repository contains a deep learning project that identifies Southeast Asian countries from Google Street View images, using scene-specific coordinates and queries to gather real-world visual data.

-* **IMPORTANT:** This dataset was created using the Google Street View Static API.
+* **IMPORTANT:** This dataset was created using © Google Street View Static API.
 THe actual imagery is not distributed here to comply with Google's terms of service.
-You must obtain your own API key and download the images using the provided coordinates and pipelines © Google Street View.
-Retrieved via Google Street View Static API
+You must obtain your own API key and download the images using the provided coordinates and pipelines

 ## OVERVIEW